User impersonation by admins

 Sometimes you need to take a closer look at someone's account to view the account as them.
 In that case, Small Improvements is here to help.
 For instance, you may want to see the system from a certain middle manager's perspective to get a better feeling for how your particular 360 cycle setup works for her.
 It's possible, but there are a few things to consider.

-But let's assume you need to troubleshoot a problem in your real account, and really really want to impersonate a real user.
+Let's assume you need to troubleshoot a problem in your real account, and really really want to impersonate a real user.
 It is possible, but by default this feature is off.
 It is a very powerful feature, and we want customers to make a conscious decision to enable it.
+It's important to note that while impersonating you can take any action in an employee's account and view all of their private data.

 Risks to consider